xtabay00/Selfhosting-anto/README.md

     end
 ```
 *Fragment of: Vagrantfile*
 Apart from all the files, for automation with Vagrant, I have created a provision files.
 In it is everything explained above, the installation of the services, the copy of the relevant configuration files and the enabling of the services.

-If you want to deploy this practice, download the whole folder, go to it from cmd and run "vagrant up".
+If you want to deploy this practice, download the whole folder, go to it from cmd and run `vagrant up`.